Education

 A common and low-pressure approach is to follow signals on paper first, recording what you would have done and how it would have turned out, without committing real money.
 This builds pattern recognition and, just as usefully, shows you how often a plausible-looking idea simply does not pan out.

 Above all, keep expectations grounded.
-No source, free or paid, automated or human, can remove the uncertainty that is built into trading.
+No source, free or paid, can remove the uncertainty that is built into trading.
 Understanding what a signal is, what its parts mean, and where it comes from puts you in a far better position to judge one on its merits, which is exactly the point of learning the basics before anything else.

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.